vpalombo/PANEV/README.md

 ### Transcriptomic dataset

-For transcriptomic data, PANEV takes into account any possible connection **only among the FL pathways** and a list of differentially expressed genes (DEG).
+For transcriptomic data, PANEV takes into account any possible connection among **a list pathways of interest** and a **list of differentially expressed genes (DEG)**.

-The *panev.script* function requires:
+The *panev.network* function requires:

 -   properly formatted DEG list,